Everything You Need to Know About Medical Marijuana and Health Insurance

 - Opioid misuse costs $78.5 billion each year in the United States

 Medical marijuana is increasingly being discussed as an alternative to opioids, a class of drugs that is marked with high levels of abuse and addiction.
-A physician at Saint Francis Hospital and Medical Center in Hartford, Connecticut is leading a study that will compare the efficacy of opioid and marijuana as a treatment for acute pain.
+A physician at Saint Francis Hospital and Medical Center in Hartford, Conn., is leading a study that will compare the efficacy of opioid and marijuana as a treatment for acute pain.

 Marijuana has the potential to have an impact on the opioid epidemic by serving as an alternative treatment for acute and chronic pain.
 Additionally, marijuana has been shown to help manage the cravings associated with opioid withdrawal.
 If enough clinical evidence is amassed to show marijuana’s potential to make a difference in the opioid epidemic, widespread legalization and health insurance coverage may come closer to being a reality.